Meet the County Team

 Sheena Edwards BEM

 I have been involved in Guiding since a 7 year old Brownie.
 As a Ranger Guide I had my first International experience as part of the Ranger Camp in Sussex linked with the UK World Conference in 1975, where I was involved in the Closing Ceremony and handing over the World Flag to the Iranian Delegates for 1979.
 As a Guider I have been involved in various large UK camps with International guests, and offered Home Hospitality which also meant learning far more about Guiding and life in other countries.
 I have been fortunate to take Guides to Our Chalet in Switzerland, the Parisopoly event in Paris, and a UK group of Senior Section to Canada.
-In 2008, I went on a Guiders trip to our Indian World Centre Sangam, and am delighted to be returning there this summer, with Guiders from Dunbartonshire.
+Twice I have been on Guiders trips to our Indian World Centre Sangam, and am now planning a Guiders trip Our Cabana in April 2021.
+I am delighted to be part of the team for Camp Brave in August 2020 – our International Camp in Scotland!

 Guiding has so much to offer to every girl, and exploring the International Opportunities helps to realise what an amazing sisterhood we have across the world.
 Please encourage those eligible, to come along and experience Dunbartonshire INTOPS, so that they can learn about what is on offer next year, and if it would interest them.
 We have some lovely young women involved in Dunbartonshire Guiding, and I am always so impressed by them, and thrilled to put them forward for these amazing experiences.